saipranathid/sdudigani_vsd-hdp/Day 18/README.md

 | `IO_PCT` | Specifies the percentage of the clock period used in the input/output delays.
 Ranges from 0 to 1.0. <br> (Default: `0.2`) |

 </details>

+### Steps to configure synthesis settings to fix slack and include vsdinv

 ```bash
 # Now once again we have to prep design so as to update variables